 The manufacturer has integrated what it calls Isotech Technology, where both of the antennas get equal amounts of power and this allows for a wider width to the search bandwidth.
 The Isotech Technology is what allows the unit to have the widest digital beacon available at 60 meters.

-Mammut Unisex Element Barryvox Transceiver
+Mammut Element Barryvox Avalanche Beacon

 Dimensions: 19.7 x 19.7 x 19.7 inches